 The importance of having an annual boiler services is overlooked and too many people don’t have their boilers checked regularly.
 Here’s 5 reasons to book an annual boiler service.

 Woods Building Maintenance are a reactive maintenance company based in Wakefield, West Yorkshire.
 We offer a wide range of reactive maintenance services to both domestic and commercial properties throughout the North of England.
 Our maintenance services are available 24/7, 365 days a year supported by our own 24/7 helpdesk.

 - Plumbing services

 - Glazing and locks services

 - Drainage services

 - Maintenance services

-- Boiler installation
+- New boiler installation

 Since incorporation, we have been providing exceptional maintenance services at the lowest possible cost without compromising on quality.
-We have worked extremely hard to build up our fantastic reputation and are proud to be one of the North of England’s leading and most reliable planned and reactive maintenance companies.
+We have worked extremely hard to build up our fantastic reputation and are proud to be one of the North of England’s leading and most reliable reactive maintenance companies.
 From the moment you contact one of our helpdesk advisers you will receive first class customer care.
 We have achieved a number of industry recognised certifications including NICEIC, CHAS, SafeContractor, Gas Safe Register and many more.